 Submit a complete City of Bozeman Application for Employment and the supplemental questions (located in the link at the bottom of the job announcement) online at

-Our interview process is scheduled to be held in Bozeman, MT the entire week of January 5, 2015.
+Our hiring process is scheduled to be held in Bozeman, MT the entire week of June 8, 2015.
 Testing will consist of the following:

 Entry level applicants: